Cybersecurity Trends and Insights

 Establish a Change Management Framework

-2. Create Policies and Procedures: Develop comprehensive policies detailing how modifications will be requested, assessed, approved, and implemented.
+2. Create Policies and Procedures: Develop detailing how modifications will be requested, assessed, approved, and implemented.
 This involves outlining roles and responsibilities for team members engaged in the process, ensuring alignment with regulatory requirements.

 Each box represents a crucial step in the change management process.
 Follow the arrows to see how each step builds on the previous one, guiding organizations toward a robust cybersecurity framework.